NFL roundup: Cardinals win on last-second Hail Mary

 a second-quarter touchdown as the Saints (7-2) won their sixth consecutive

 game.
-Brees did not play in the second half because of a rib injury; Jameis
+Brees did not play in the second half because of a rib injury and Jameis

 Winston and Taysom Hill played in his place.